Types of Subsidies and Incentive Programs

 The Renewable Portfolio Standard (RPS, sometimes called Clean Energy Standards) also deserves some mention, since it has been a popular mechanism to support renewable energy development in the United States in particular.
 Please have a look at Section III of "The Cost of the Alternative Energy Portfolio Standard in Pennsylvania" (reading on Canvas), which describes the RPS in one particular U.S. state, Pennsylvania.
 Pennsylvania's RPS is typical of how many such portfolio standards work.
 The reading also provides an overview of RPS policies in some other states.
 (You might notice that Pennsylvania qualifies some fossil fuels as "alternative energy sources" under its RPS, which demonstrates that RPS policies are not always equivalent to low-carbon policies.)

 The RPS is basically a quota system for renewable energy and has been applied mostly to electricity.
-More than half of U.S. states have adopted some form of RPS, as shown in Figure 12.1, taken from the DSIRE website.
+More than half of U.S. states have adopted some form of RPS, as shown in Figure 12.1, taken from the DSIRE website (note: look on the DSIRE web site for the most up to date version of this picture, as state programs change structure rapidly).
 Some countries have adopted policies for blending petroleum-based transportation fuels with biomass-based fuels (such as the Renewable Fuels Standard in the U.S., which you can read about through the U.S. Environmental Protection Agency, but our discussion here will focus on portfolio standards for alternative electricity generation technologies.
 Rather than subsidizing renewables through financial mechanisms as we have already discussed, RPS sets quantity targets for market penetration by designated alternative electricity generation resources within some geographic territory, like a state or sometimes an entire country.
 Typical technologies targeted under RPS include wind, solar, biomass, and so forth.
 The way that RPS systems typically work in practice is that electric utilities can either build the required amount of alternative power generation technologies themselves, or they can contract with a separate company to make those investments.
 Companies that build renewable energy projects can register those projects in a jurisdiction with the RPS to generate tradeable renewable energy credits (RECs).
 The RECs can then be sold to electric utilities who can use those credits to meet their renewable energy targets.